-Promoting new zero-carbon fuels for ships, heavy vehicles and machinery used in terminals will also be vital to making progress in the decarbonisation process and meeting the emissions reduction targets set by the European Union (EU) and the International Maritime Organization (IMO) for 2030 and 2050.
+Promoting new zero-carbon fuels for ships, heavy vehicles, and machinery will be a crucial focus for advancing the decarbonisation process and meeting the emissions reduction targets set by the European Union (EU) and the International Maritime Organization (IMO) for 2030 and 2050.
+For example, through the study of the use of renewable hydrogen, the purchase of green electricity, the production of photovoltaic energy, the promotion of LNG and bioLNG, and the promotion of green methanol as a maritime fuel.